ivangonekrazy/wsgi-archive/README.md

 To run a standalone server:

-`python wsgi-archive.py`
+`python wsgi_archive.py`

+or

+`gunicorn wsgi_archive:application`

+To serve archives from a particular directory:

+`ARCHIVE_ROOT=/home/dir python wsgi_archive.py`

-The server will listen on port 8000 by default.
+The server will listen on port 8000 of the localhost by default.

 Any ZIP or RAR file in the current directory will be exposed via the path of the URL.